wesleybliss/custom-tags-jsdoc-plugin/README.md

 ## Usage

-Include the plugin, and specify your tags list in the `api` object.
+Include the plugin, and specify your tags list in the `custom` object.
 Each tag must have a name & label, and can have an optional settings object.
 See the [JSDoc documentation](http://usejsdoc.org/about-plugins.html#tag-definitions) for tag options.